greglook/clj-cbor/README.md

   `NaN`, which are always written as two bytes for efficiency.
 - CBOR does not have a type for bare characters, so they will be converted to single-character strings when written.
-- Sets are currently represented using tag 13, which is not a part of the IANA registry.
 - Regular expressions are supported using tag 35, but beware that Java `Pattern` objects do not compare equal or have the same hash code for otherwise identical regexes.
 Using them in sets or as map keys is discouraged.